shreesharao/ConsoleToWeb/README.md

 # aspnetcore-ConsoleToWeb
-Console to web project for understanding the working of asp.net core mvc
+Convert Console project to web project for understanding the working of asp.net core mvc